rcodron-git/IMExpress/README.md

 # IMExpress

-IMExpress is a web application designed to facilitate efficient and user-friendly management of instant messaging services.
-It provides a streamlined interface for users to send, receive, and organize messages in real-time.
+IMExpress is a proof of concept on how to use the INGRAM MICRO API.
+This project is **NON-OFFICIAL** and **no** support will be provided.
+Also, the app is provide **AS IT** and I'm not responsible of bad usage.

 ## Table of Contents